-- Off turns off the decode. - Zoom creates a zoom of the region where the data appears (same as touching the row number). - Setup opens the Decoder Setup dialog (same as touching the first column heading). - Export exports the decode results table to a .CSV file. - Measure (which appears when PROTObus MAG or a -TDM option is installed) displays a choice of measurements that can be made on the decoded signal.
+- Off turns off the decode. - Zoom creates a zoom of the region where the data appears (same as touching the row number). - Setup opens the Decoder Setup dialog (same as touching the first column heading). - Export exports the decode results table to a .CSV file. - Measure displays a choice of measurements that can be made on the decoded signal.